Helsinki-Genomic-Graph-Database/HGGD/documentation/user_manual.md

 For server access, see [production server access](https://github.com/Helsinki-Genomic-Graph-Database/HGGD/blob/main/documentation/production_server.md#accessing-the-server).

 Add datafiles as a separate folder into the data folder, for example `/data/new_folder`.
 The `new_folder` should contain the graph files in base folder.

+### Description file

 The folder can also contain `description.json` that contains the info about the dataset.
-The file should contain [these fields](https://github.com/Helsinki-Genomic-Graph-Database/HGGD/blob/main/documentation/description.json).
+The file must contain [these fields](https://github.com/Helsinki-Genomic-Graph-Database/HGGD/blob/main/documentation/description.json).
 The required fields are `name` and `descr_short`, others are optional.
+The UI will still ask whether you want to add the other fields, apart from the `user defined fields` that will only be shown if added manually to the file.
+If the `description.json` file does not exists upon running the UI, the UI will ask for all information for all the fields and create the file.
+Otherwise it will only ask for information on the missing fields.

+### Licence file

-The UI will still ask if user wants to add the other fields, apart from the `user defined fields` that will only be shown if added manually to the file.
-If some graph files are under different licences than the one specified in the description file, a file or several files to contain these exceptions can be added.
-These files should be labelled as `"licence_name".licence`, and should contain the all graph names (without file extensions) that are under the specific `"licence_name"`-licence, for example [MIT.licence](https://github.com/Helsinki-Genomic-Graph-Database/HGGD/blob/main/documentation/MIT.licence).
+If some graph files are under different licences than the one specified in the description file, you can add a file or several files to contain these exceptions.
+These files must be labelled as `"licence_name".licence` and contain the all graph names (without file extensions) that are under that specific `"licence_name"`-licence, for example [MIT.licence](https://github.com/Helsinki-Genomic-Graph-Database/HGGD/blob/main/documentation/MIT.licence).

+## Execution

-After adding the files, run `sudo docker exec -it hggd bash` that allows access to the docker container.
-There run `python3 src/index.py` that executes the console user interface for the adding of data.
-It checks either if the description file exist or if the provided description file has the required information.
-Then it asks for the missing information if needed.
-If this script is not run, then the added data won't be visible on the website.
-After this the container can be exited with `exit`.
-The container must then be restarted with the command `sudo docker-compose restart hggd`.
+After adding the files:

+1. Run `sudo docker exec -it hggd bash` to access the docker container.
+2. Once you're in the container, run `python3 src/index.py` to execute the console user interface.
+It checks if the description file exists and if so whether the description file has the all the required information.
+If necessary, it asks for the missing information. **If this script is not run, then the added data won't be visible on the website.**
+3. Exit the container with `exit` command.
+4. Restart the container with `sudo docker-compose restart hggd` command.

-The user interface **must be executed** always when adding data and also when updating or removing any information in the data folder, otherwise no info of the dataset or the information will not be correct.
+The user interface **must always be executed** when adding, updating or removing any information or data in the data folder, otherwise the website will not show this dataset.

+### Zip file

 The program also makes a `zip` -folder in the `new_folder` with all the files in the base folder as a zip-file to download.
+The download link will appear on th website.